rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

   - Rails
 ---

 Webpack isn't just for JavaScript.
 You can bundle images with it too.
-Webpacker makes it relatively easy to work with images, but it is admittedly confusing at first: _Images in JavaScript?_
+[Webpacker](https://github.com/rails/webpacker) makes it relatively easy to work with images, but it is admittedly confusing at first: _Images in JavaScript?_

 In this post, we'll demonstrate how to reference Webpacker images from your JavaScript, CSS, and Rails views.
+The following examples were created using Rails 6 and Webpacker 4, but may work with other versions as well.
+Pre-requisites for working with Webpacker in a Rails project also include [yarn](https://yarnpkg.com/).

 ### Folder structure